EcoJulia/Microbiome.jl/manuscript/paper.md

 It also provides functionality to simplify installation of the tools and I/O for the common file types used and produced by those tools.
 Together, `Microbiome.jl` and `BiobakeryUtils.jl`
-make it easy to load, manipulate, and analyze microbial community data (Figure \autoref{fig2}).
+make it easy to load, manipulate, and analyze microbial community data (\autoref{fig2}).

 ![Microbial community analysis workflow\label{fig2}](Microbiome-jl-fig2.png)